suhanaalam/726-Final-Project/README.md

-# Replication of Moser & Voena (2012), Tables 2 and 3
+# Replication and Extension of Moser & Voena (2012)

 This repository contains a minimal dataset and Stata do-file to replicate key results from "Compulsory Licensing: Evidence from the Trading with the Enemy Act" (Moser & Voena 2012).
 Specifically, this replication reproduces Columns (1)–(4) of Table 2 (DiD specifications) and the entirety of Table 3 (ITT specifications).
+In addition, the repository includes an extension that examines heterogeneity in the effects of compulsory licensing across USPTO chemical sub-industries.

 ## Contents
+### Replication
 - `replication.do` — Runs the replication.
 - `moservoena_replication.csv` — Minimal dataset containing only the variables required to estimate Tables 2 and 3.
 - `replication.log` — Example output log (optional reference).
-- '726_Replication.pdf' - LaTeX version of Tables (easier to read and compare to published version)
+- 'Tables.pdf' - LaTeX version of all tables (replication and extension)

+### Extension
+- `extension.do` - Runs the extension analysis.
+- `extension_dataset.csv` - Minimal dataset containing only the variables required for the extension analysis.
+- `extension_results.csv` - Output from the extension regressions.
+- `extension.log` - Example output log (optional reference)

 ## How to Run
 1. Download or clone this repository to your computer.